ghartsel/GX-Kernel/content/installation.md

 ## The Release Package

-The release package contains all required G/Kernel software, the system build utility and samples for tasks, configuration files, and development tools.
+The release package contains all required G/Kernel software, the system build utility, and samples for tasks, configuration files, and development tools.

 The G/Kernel software is compatible with Archimedes development tools.